open-sauced/intro/docs/CONTRIBUTING.md

 # Contributing to OpenSauced Intro

 Contributions are always welcome, no matter how large or small.
-Before contributing, please read the [code of conduct](https://docs.opensauced.pizza/contributing/code-of-conduct/) and follow the directions in this guide.
+Before contributing, please read the [Code of Conduct](https://docs.opensauced.pizza/contributing/code-of-conduct/) and follow the directions in this guide.

 ## Recommended Communication Style